bogdan-patraucean/about/wintoys/offline.md

 (Get-AppxPackage Microsoft.DesktopAppInstaller).Version
 ```

-- if installed, remove the _Installation of AppInstaller and it's dependencies_ section from the script since it's not needed and skip to step 3, otherwise continue to prepare the AppInstaller
+- if installed, remove (delete) the _Installation of AppInstaller and it's dependencies_ section from the script since it's not needed and skip to step 3, otherwise continue to prepare the AppInstaller

 ##### AppInstaller dependencies